JavaScript's New Private Class Fields, and How to Use Them — SitePoint

 JavaScript’s New Private Class Fields, and How to Use Them

-ES6 introduced classes to JavaScript, but they’re too simplistic for complex applications.
+ES6 introduced classes to JavaScript, but they can be too simplistic for complex applications.
 Class fields (also referred to as class properties) aim to deliver simpler constructors with private and static members.
-The proposal is currently at TC39 stage 3: candidate and could appear in ES2019 (ES10).
+The proposal is currently a TC39 stage 3: candidate and is likely to be added to ES2019 (ES10).
+Private fields are currently supported in Node.js 12, Chrome 74, and Babel.

-A quick recap of ES6 classes is useful before we examine class fields in more detail.
+A quick recap of ES6 classes is useful before we look at how class fields are implemented.

 ES6 Class Basics

-JavaScript’s prototypal inheritance model can appear confusing to developers with an understanding of the classical inheritance used in languages such as C++, C#, Java and PHP.
-JavaScript classes are primarily syntactical sugar, but they offer more familiar object-oriented programming concepts.
+JavaScript’s object-oriented inheritance model can confuse developers coming from languages such as C++, C#, Java, and PHP.
+For this reason, ES6 introduced classes.
+They are primarily syntactical sugar but offer more familiar object-oriented programming concepts.

-A class is a template which defines how objects of that type behave.
+A class is an object template which defines how objects of that type behave.
 The following

 Animal class defines generic animals (classes are normally denoted with an initial capital to distinguish them from objects and other types):